stdware/qwindowkit/tests/README.md

 `-R '^testpolicy.timeouts$'`.
 All helpers use the existing CMake/CTest tools;
 no external testing framework or network access is added.

-Local validation on Windows/MSVC and Qt 6.12.0: all 17 registered Release tests, including qmake, passed in approximately 21.92 seconds under these limits.
+Local validation on Windows/MSVC and Qt 6.12.0: all 19 registered Release tests, including qmake and the expanded unit suites, passed in approximately 20.11 seconds under these limits.
 Negative probes confirmed rejection of absent/zero/61-second timeouts and acceptance of a ten-second timeout.
 A deliberately sleeping consumer process failed after approximately 1.03 seconds with a one-second step budget.
 Hosted